Concept | Dataiku formulas#

 Use case: Flag large credit card purchases#

-Let’s say we have a credit card transaction dataset where we want to compare the amount of a given transaction to the average purchase amount for the credit card it was made with.
+Let’s say you have a credit card transaction dataset where you want to compare the amount of a given transaction to the average purchase amount for the credit card.

-If we added a Formula step to create a new column named higher_than_avg_purchase, we could open the formula editor and write an expression to check whether the value of the purchase_amount column is higher than that of the card_purchase_amount_average column.
-We could use the formula to do so:
+If you added a Formula step to create a new column named higher_than_avg_purchase, you could open the formula editor and write an expression to check whether the value of the purchase_amount column is higher than that of the card_purchase_amount_average column.
+You could use the following formula to do so:

 In this case, each transaction would be flagged as being more expensive than the card average or not.